DummiApp/dummi/README.md

 Contributing
 -
 Currently we are not sure how we are fully going to handle people contributing to the project as we may one day have to make it private as we might develop into a business.
-If you are really interessted in contributing and may even want to be part of the team please [write to us on Twitter](https://twitter.com/dummiapp), or send a mail to either aaron@dummi.io or marc@dummi.io and we will talk to you and see where that can lead.
+If you are really interested in contributing and may even want to be part of the team please [write to us on Twitter](https://twitter.com/dummiapp), or send a mail to either aaron@dummi.io or marc@dummi.io and we will talk to you and see where that can lead.
 Otherwise, if you have an undeniably good pull-request we are probably going to accept it and give you credit for it.

 ---